AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/access-levels-and-object-permissions/access-to-objects-and-areas-by-license-type.md

   >[!NOTE]
   >
   >When another user shares an object, the sharer can specify permissions that limit their ability to edit it.
-For more information, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For more information, see [Overview of sharing permissions on objects](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 | &nbsp; |Plan |Work |Review |Request |External |
 |---|---|---|---|---|---|